tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 Another option is [Supavisor](https://github.com/supabase/supavisor), the connection pooler developed by Supabase.

-It is described as a scalable, cloud-native Postgres connection pooler.
+It is described as a *scalable, cloud-native Postgres connection pooler*.
 In the launching [post](https://supabase.com/blog/supavisor-1-million), it is mentioned that it can handle millions of connections and will replace PgBouncer in Supabase’s managed Postgres offering as it is [intended](https://github.com/supabase/supavisor/blob/main/README.md) to provide zero downtime when scaling a server, and handling of modern connection demands such as those seen in serverless environments.

 Its setup is a bit more involved, as it requires an additional auxiliary database to store tenants information, plus there are more listening ports in play.
-Here is a diagram I drew to better understand the architecture.
+Here is a diagram I drew to better understand the architecture:

 ![Supavisor components](./003-Supavisor.png)